Vehicle registration plates of Argentina: Repatents

 There were no special numbers or series to identify the repatented units, contrary to what happens today, since they were shared at the same time with the new units.
 This explained the non-relationship of the model of a much older automobile with respect to the year of issuance of its new patent.
 To cite just one example: in 1972 it was very common to find the license plate number of a zero kilometer Ford Falcon that was close to, followed by or before the license plate number of a 1947 Chevrolet, among thousands and thousands of other cases.

 1972-1994: Identifying the provinces

 In 1972 the national government standardized the plates, the format being one letter and six digits, with embossed characters painted white against a black background.
 The letter identified the issuing province (or city, in the case of Buenos Aires), with the numbers issued consecutively in each jurisdiction.
 The letter usually was the first letter of the province's name, but for multiple provinces beginning with the same letters, some provinces were issued other letters (such as X for Córdoba, P for Formosa, A for Salta, Q for Neuquen and N for Misiones); this standard is still used in the ISO 3166-2:AR geocode.

-The only two districts to ever surpass one million plates, thus generating a conflict in formatting, were the province of Buenos Aires and the capital, the city of Buenos Aires.
-The issue was resolved by halving the height of the letter and adding another number below it.